michaelbZA/my-website/content/posts/python-series/09-python-foundations-automation.md

 - Try automating a simple task you perform regularly
 - Build a command-line tool for a financial calculation you frequently need
-- Create a script to organize a messy folder of financial documents
+- Create a script to organise a messy folder of financial documents
 - Consider which parts of your quarter-end process could be automated

 Remember that the best automations are the ones that solve your specific problems.
-The scripts in this post are just starting points - customize them to fit your unique workflow needs.
+The scripts in this post are just starting points - customise them to fit your unique workflow needs.

 ## Resources